pinbo/SNP_Primer_Pipeline/README.md

 - 08/29/2017 Included xml files for used in galaxy
 - 08/29/2017 Added a script for extracting sequences in the reference file.
 - 06/05/2017 Added step to design both CAPS and dCAPS primers using the restriction enzyme list from NEB.
-- 05/14/2017 Added steps to check restriciton enzymes for CAPS marker design.
+- 05/14/2017 Added steps to check restriction enzymes for CAPS marker design.
 - Added ploidy parameter for wheat species in different ploidy.

 # Pseudo code